M0Hassan/alx-low_level_programming/0x1C-makefiles/README.md

 f [file]```

 ### Description of what each file shows:
-* holberton.c ---- function that displays visual seahorse
+* school.c ---- function that displays visual seahorse
 * main.c --------- program that holds above function
 * Files that start with:
 0. simple makefile that next files will build on